Wan Roslan Wan Hamat

-Wan Roslan bin Wan Hamat is a Malaysian politician who has served as Member of the Kelantan State Executive Council (EXCO) under Menteri Besar Ahmad Yakob and Member of the Kelantan State Legislative Assembly (MLA) for Pengkalan Kubor since May 2018.
+Wan Roslan bin Wan Hamat (born 20 June 1966) is a Malaysian politician who has served as Member of the Kelantan State Executive Council (EXCO) under former Menteri Besar, Ahmad Yakob and the current Menteri Besar, Mohd.
+Nassuruddin Daud.
+He has served as the Member of the Kelantan State Legislative Assembly (MLA) for Pengkalan Kubor since May 2018.
 He is a member of the Malaysian Islamic Party (PAS), a component party of the ruling Perikatan Nasional (PN) coalition.

 Personal life

-At 6.55 pm in the evening on 16 July 2022, the wife of Wan Roslan namely Wan Norihan Wan Abdul Rahman passed away at the Universiti Sains Malaysia Hospital (HUSM) at the age of 54.
+At 6.55 pm on 16 July 2022, Wan Roslan's wife, Wan Norihan Wan Abdul Rahman died at the Universiti Sains Malaysia Hospital (HUSM) in Kubang Kerian at the age of 54.
 Anas Karimi Ahmad, the special officer to Wan Roslan confirmed and explained this on the same day.
 According to Anas Karimi, Wan Norihan had a heart condition and only underwent a coronary bypass at a private hospital not long before.
-Shortly after Hari Raya Aidilfitri, Wan Norihan suffered from fluids in her lungs and was in the intensive care unit (ICU) of a private hospital for 26 days before being transferred to HUSM.
+Shortly after Hari Raya Aidilfitri in May, Wan Norihan suffered from fluids in her lungs and was in the intensive care unit (ICU) of a private hospital for 26 days before being transferred to HUSM.
 He also informed that Wan Norihan was to be buried in Kampung Kutan at night on the same day.